pauldraper/workflow-dispatch/README.md

 # Workflow Dispatch Plus

-Trigger other Github Action workflows, display a link to the run, and optionally wait for the result.
+Trigger other workflows, display a link, and optionally wait for the result.

 ## Usage